-Dr. Lewis J. Kampel was born in Brooklyn, New York and grew up in Newark, New Jersey.
-He received his undergraduate degree in Biological Sciences from Rutgers University in New Brunswick, New Jersey and his medical degree from the Georgetown University School of Medicine in Washington, D.C.
-After post graduate training in Internal Medicine he served for two years in the U.S. Army at Headquarters Allied Forces Central Europe in the Netherlands.
-After military service he completed a Fellowship in Medical Oncology at Memorial Sloan Kettering Cancer Center in New York and was certified in both Internal Medicine and Medical Oncology.
+Dr. Lewis Kampel is a medical oncologist with more than 40 years of experience.
+Born in Brooklyn and raised in New Jersey, he received his undergraduate degree in biological sciences from Rutgers University and his medical degree from Georgetown University School of Medicine.
+He completed postgraduate training in internal medicine, then served in the US Army for two years at Headquarters Allied Forces Central Europe in the Netherlands.
+After he returned home, he had a fellowship in medical oncology at Memorial Sloan Kettering Cancer Center.
+He is certified in both internal medicine and medical oncology.

-Between 1975 and 1973 he was in private practice in New Jersey where he also served as Chairman of Internal Medicine at JFK Medical Center in Edison and Chief of Hematology\Oncology at Rahway Hospital in Rahway for several years.
+Between 1973 and 1975 he was in private practice in New Jersey.
+During that time, he also served as Chair of Internal Medicine at JFK Medical Center and Chief of Hematology and Oncology at Rahway Hospital.

-In 1993 Dr. Kampel returned to Memorial Sloan Kettering and concentrated on prostate cancer, a disease with a disparate impact on African American and Caribbean men.
-His interest in that problem led to a collaboration with representatives of the Government of Jamaica and the Jamaican community in New York seeking to develop programs that might identify the cause and encourage earlier diagnosis and treatment of prostate cancer in this high risk group of men.
+In 1993, Dr. Kampel returned to MSK, where he continues to care for people with genitourinary cancers.
+He has expertise in treating prostate cancer, a disease that more often affects African American and Caribbean men.
+His interest in helping these men led to a collaboration with the government of Jamaica and the Jamaican community in New York.
+Dr. Kampel has worked to develop programs that might identify the cause and encourage earlier diagnosis and treatment of prostate cancer in this high-risk group.